Compton, California: Arts and culture

+Although an inner suburb of Los Angeles, Compton has seen an increase of middle-class residents in the last few years, due to its affordable housing.
+With the influx of immigrants and the demographic shift in ethnic population, it was after the 2000 U.S. census that Latinos were recognized as the majority.

 Compton has evolved into a younger population; the median age of people living in Compton was 25 at the time of the census survey in 2010; the United States average at the time was 35.3.

 Compton is home to the Compton Cricket Club, the only all American-born exhibition cricket team.
 Its founder, Ted Hayes, said, "The aim of playing cricket is to teach people how to respect themselves and respect authority so they stop killing each other."
+Tam's Burgers has been seen as a symbol of the city.

 Historical landmarks

-Angeles Abbey Cemetery contains examples of Byzantine, Moorish and Spanish architectural styles.
+Angeles Abbey Memorial Park contains examples of Byzantine, Moorish and Spanish architectural styles.
 The cemetery was built in 1923 and survived the 1933 Long Beach earthquake.

 Compton Airport opened on May 10, 1924.
 Located on Alondra Boulevard, the airport offers flight training, has accommodations for more than 200 planes, and is home to several aviation clubs.

-The Dr. Martin Luther King Jr. Memorial sits in a plaza surrounded by the Civic Center, Compton Court House, Compton City Hall, and Compton Public Library.
+The Martin Luther King, Jr. Memorial sits in a plaza surrounded by the Civic Center, Compton Court House, Compton City Hall, and Compton Public Library.

 The Eagle Tree is a natural boundary marker of Rancho San Pedro dating to 1858.
 It contains a historic marker and plaque placed by the Daughters of the Golden West in 1947.

-The 'Heritage House' was built in 1869 and is a California Historical Landmark.
+The 'Heritage House' was built in 1869 and is a California Historical Landmark, and a Los Angeles County Historic Landmark.
 The oldest house in Compton, it was restored as a tribute to early settlers.
 It is an important landmark of Compton's rich history.
 At the corner of Myrrh and Willowbrook near the Civic Center Plaza, the Heritage House is a rustic-looking home that will eventually have a museum detailing early life in Compton.
 For now it shows the stark difference between the simple life of the 19th century and the fast-paced urban environment of the 21st.
+The oldest tree in Compton was the Eagle Tree, which marked the boundary of Rancho San Pedro.
+It fell in 2022.

-Woodlawn Memorial Park is the final resting place of 18 Civil War veterans.
-It has been a Los Angeles County Historic Landmark since 1946.
+Woodlawn Memorial Park contains the graves of 17 American Civil War veterans.